The HyperTexts

 These are the best Memorial Day poems and songs that I have been able to find, plus a few that I wrote and translated myself.
 To honor those we remember each Memorial Day, I have selected what I consider to be the best war and anti-war lyrics of all time.
 Of course this is just one person's opinion, for whatever that's worth.

-My father was a 20-year man in the US Air Force, and I grew up a military brat on air bases in England, Germany, Nebraska, California and Tennessee (twice).
+My father was a 20-year man in the US Air Force, and I grew up a military brat on air bases in England, Germany, Nebraska, California, North Carolina and Tennessee (twice).
 But no one wants to avoid war more than soldiers and their families, so I am not going to glorify war, but will attempt to address war deaths truthfully through the voices of soldier-poets like Rupert Brooke, Robert Graves, Randall Jarrell, John McCrea, Wilfred Owen, Isaac Rosenberg, Alan Seeger (the uncle of Pete Seeger) and Siegfried Sassoon.
 I will also offer poems and songs that ask us to consider the real cost of war, for the soldiers who die in combat and their loved ones.
 We can honor the bravery, courage, sacrifice and patriotism of the fallen, even if we question whether some of the wars were justifiable or necessary.

 Memorial Day Hymn for Fallen Soldiers